 This indicator lights red to indicate that smoke control systems associated with this MX1 system have activated.
+Once all smoke control functions have been carried out for an alarm, pressing the RESET button on the Fan Control Panel will turn off this indicator.
 Note that if fire smoke controls are not installed, this indicator will not light.